Disperse: History

-Their newly matured sound and subject matter brought the band an increased amount of popularity and it was during this time that they began performing across the midwest United States, including southern Michigan, Ohio, Indiana, Kentucky, and Southern Illinois.
+Their newly matured sound and subject matter brought the band an increased amount of popularity and it was during this time that they began performing across Indiana.
 Once more they found themselves opening for bands like The Elms and Far From Home.
 However, less than a year after joining the band, Pieratt's replacement Regina dropped out of the band because of creative differences, and Pieratt returned to the microphone.

 Encouraged by this newfound success and the return of their original vocalist, the band released their debut CD Better place under the Route Seven Records label.
 The CD, containing 12 tracks, was a local success and bolstered the band's popularity across the midwest.
 The CD, recorded at Paradise Studios in South Central Indiana, featured all original tracks as well as a re-imagined version of "Amazing grace" as a closer, with the hymn "Blind man" as a hidden track.
 The album was sold at both live shows and over internet distributors such as CDbaby.com.

 After four more years of playing, Disperse amicably dispersed as each of the members went their separate ways, either to college or careers.
 The group has made available through internet distribution several of their recorded but as-yet unreleased tracks at no cost.